tqDev/D3STRUCT10N/README.md

 # D3STRUCT10N
-A script you can execute in a browser on a friend's or your own computer that makes it look like your browser has been hijacked.
+A basic batch script to fake destroy your friends computer!
+It's pretty basic and could fool a few people you know.
+It's a batch file.
+Convert it to .exe with a batch to exe converter and make it look more realistic.

+~tqDev